This Is the #1 Exfoliator in Japan, and It's Only $25

-We discover some of our best beauty tips from overaseas.
+We discover some of our best beauty tips from overseas.
 Our sisters across the pond know their stuff, and our eyelashes are forever pert and curly because of them—and don’t even get us started on our skincare routine.
-Thus, we knew we had stumbled onto something special when we clicked into a little-known exfoliator on Amazon with more than 1000 positive reviews, claiming to be the “No. 1 exfoliator in Japan,” with one bottle sold every 12 seconds and—most importantly—an under-$30 price tag.
+Thus, we knew we had stumbled onto something special when we clicked into a little-known exfoliator on Amazon with more than 1000 positive reviews, claiming to be the “number one exfoliator in Japan,” with one bottle sold every 12 seconds and—most importantly—an under-$30 price tag.
 Needless to say, we immediately had to know everything.
 And thus, we did our research (and yes, ordered one for ourselves—review coming later).
-Keep scrolling to see what we found!
+Keep scrolling to see what we found.

-The product, Cure Natural Aqua Gel ($28), promises to be a gentle formula that works on even the most sensitive of skin—no small feat for an exfoliator.
+The product promises to be a gentle formula that works on even the most sensitive of skin—no small feat for an exfoliator.
 The bottle is unassuming—clear and plastic, with a pump on top (points for ease of application).
-We got really intrigued when we read the directions, though.
+What intrigued us the most was what we found out after we read the directions.
 Supposedly, you apply this product to dry skin after you’ve toweled off, post-cleansing.
 You apply the gel to your face, leave it on for a few seconds, and then gently slough it off.
 According to the instructions, “The gel will turn into a milky white color, and beads of dead skin cells can be seen as they are lifted off the skin.”
 (Which sounds both disgusting and like everything we’ve ever wanted in our lives.)
 Then you just rinse again and follow with your normal skincare regimen.

 What do you think—would you give this Japanese exfoliator a go?
 Have you ever tried a gommage peel?
 Sound off below!

 This article was published at an earlier date and has since been updated.